50% off Premium Yearly

 Trevor Rose’s Insights - Trevor’s most-liked answers from 5i Research.
 Repositioning property portfolio for growth.
 Good yield of 4.4%.
 Reduced debt balance.
 Repurchasing units at a discount to NAV.
 Unlock Premium - Try 5i Free

-H&R Real Estate Inv Trust is a Canadian stock, trading under the symbol HR.UN-T on the Toronto Stock Exchange (HR.UN-CT).
-It is usually referred to as TSX:HR.UN or HR.UN-T
+H&R Real Estate Inv Trust is a Canadian stock, trading under the symbol HR.UN.TO (previously HR.UN-T on Stockchase) on the Toronto Stock Exchange (HR.UN-CT).
+It is usually referred to as TSX:HR.UN or HR.UN.TO

-In the last year, 1 stock analyst published opinions about HR.UN-T. 0 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on HR.UN.TO (previously HR.UN-T on Stockchase).
+0 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is TOP PICK.
 Read the latest stock experts' ratings for H&R Real Estate Inv Trust.

-H&R Real Estate Inv Trust was recommended as a Top Pick by on .
+H&R Real Estate Inv Trust was recommended as a Top Pick by The Panic-Proof Portfolio (Stockchase Research) on 2022-12-13.
 Read the latest stock experts ratings for H&R Real Estate Inv Trust.

-1 stock analyst on Stockchase covered H&R Real Estate Inv Trust In the last year.
-It is a trending stock that is worth watching.
+H&R Real Estate Inv Trust is followed by 408 investors on Stockchase and is a trending stock that is worth watching.